 Mesh Wi-Fi vs Traditional Routers: Which is better?

-Looking to decide whether you should invest in a Mesh Wi-Fi system over a traditional Wi-Fi router?
-Here’s what you need to know.
+Looking to decide whether you should invest in one of those new mesh Wi-Fi system or stick with a more traditional home Wi-Fi router setup?
+Here are the basics of what you need to know to decide between the two.

 What is Mesh Wi-Fi?